 Veterinary Care is Expensive

 According to Healthy Paws Pet Insurance, every six seconds a pet owner is faced with a vet bill of more than $1,000.
 Unfortunately, when it comes to your dog’s health, there is no way predict the future.
 Consider some of these facts about veterinary care in the U.S.

-- 1 in 3 pets will need urgent vet care this year alone
+- 1 in 3 pets need urgent vet care every year

 - Less than 2% of pet owners in the U.S. have pet insurance